UnitTestBot/jacodb/jacodb-ets/ts-frontend/README.md

 - truthiness in conditions is normalized as `v != false` (booleans) / `v != 0` (everything else).

+### Source origins

+For statements emitted from source code, a method body may contain a `stmtOrigins` side table.
+Each entry identifies a statement by its final `blockId` and `stmtIndex` and stores the originating file, syntax kind, and source range.
+Offsets use UTF-16 code units (like the TypeScript compiler API), and line/column pairs are zero-based.
+On the Kotlin side the range is available as `stmt.location.origin`.

+One source expression can lower to several three-address EtsIR statements, so multiple entries may carry the same range.
+Synthetic prologue, control-flow, and fallback statements may have no origin.
+Consumers must therefore treat the mapping as many-to-one and optional rather than as a source-line identifier.

 ## Development

 ```shell